IBM i

-IBM i (the i standing for integrated) is an operating system developed by IBM for IBM Power Systems.
+IBM i, the i standing for integrated, is an operating system developed by IBM for IBM Power Systems.
 It was originally released in 1988 as OS/400, as the sole operating system of the IBM AS/400 line of systems.
 It was renamed to i5/OS in 2004, before being renamed a second time to IBM i in 2008.
 It is an evolution of the System/38 CPF operating system, with compatibility layers for System/36 SSP and AIX applications.
-It inherits a number of distinctive features from the System/38 platform, including the Machine Interface, the implementation of object-based addressing on top of a single-level store, and the tight integration of a relational database into the operating system.
+It inherits a number of distinctive features from the System/38 platform, including the Machine Interface which provides hardware independence, the implementation of object-based addressing on top of a single-level store, and the tight integration of a relational database into the operating system.

 History

 Origin

 OS/400 was developed alongside the AS/400 hardware platform beginning in December 1985.
 Development began in the aftermath of the failure of the Fort Knox project, which left IBM without a competitive midrange system.
 During the Fort Knox project, a skunkworks project was started at Rochester by engineers, who succeeded in developing code which allowed System/36 applications to run on top of the System/38, and when Fort Knox was cancelled, this project evolved into an official project to replace both the System/36 and System/38 with a single new hardware and software platform.
 The project became known as Silverlake (named for Silver Lake in Rochester, Minnesota).

 The operating system for Silverlake was codenamed XPF (Extended CPF), and had originally begun as a port of CPF to the Fort Knox hardware.
 In addition to adding support for System/36 applications, some of the user interface and ease-of-use features from the System/36 were carried over to the new operating system.

 Silverlake was available for field test in June 1988, and was officially announced in August of that year.
 By that point, it had been renamed to the Application System/400, and the operating system had been named Operating System/400.